wheelercj/deploy/README.md

 # deploy

-Quickly deploy your application to your on-prem infrastructure.
+Simplifies deployment of your application to your on-prem infrastructure.

 ```
 $ cd url-shortener